-HC 2941 Externship 5.0 quarter credit hours
+HC 2941 Externship

 This course is 160 hours of unpaid, supervised, practical in-service in a medical office or clinic in which the student practices direct application of all administrative and clinical functions of the medical assistant.
 Prerequisite: All classes required for Medical Core Requirements must be completed prior to enrollment.
 Lecture Hrs: 000 Lab Hrs: 000 Other Hrs: 160